chrislovecnm/kubernetes/examples/cassandra/README.md

 [getting started guides](../../docs/getting-started-guides/)
 for installation instructions for your platform.

+For the PetSet example you require a >=1.3 cluster.
+This feature was released as alpha in 1.3.

-This example also has a few code and configuration files needed.
+This example also has a few configuration files needed.
 To avoid typing these out, you can `git clone` the Kubernetes repository to your local computer.

 ## Cassandra Docker

-The pods use the [```gcr.io/google-samples/cassandra:v9```](image/Dockerfile) image from Google's [container registry](https://cloud.google.com/container-registry/docs/).
+The pods use the [```gcr.io/google-samples/cassandra:v10```](image/Dockerfile) image from Google's [container registry](https://cloud.google.com/container-registry/docs/).
 The docker is based on `debian:jessie` and includes OpenJDK 8.
-This image includes a standard Cassandra installation from the Apache Debian repo.
+This image includes a standard Cassandra installation from the Apache Debian repository.

 ### Custom Seed Provider